Mozzarella cheese is a widely available, popular cheese used on pizzas, salads, and in several other pasta dishes.

 What does moldy mozzarella smell like?

 The smell of moldy mozzarella is likely to be a combination of both a mustiness and sourness.
-As mold tends to grow on cheeses that have begun to become rancid, the sour smell of milk that has turned would be present.
+As mold tends to grow on cheese that has begun to become rancid, the sour smell of milk that has turned would be present.

 Be careful when smelling the mozzarella, as if there is indeed mold growth, you could accidentally inhale its spores, which can cause unpleasant